 Before we break them down, it’s important for you to know that there can be many causes of knee issues.
 I’m going to give you some blanketed solutions that will help manage and handle all of them.
 Of course, as with everything, you’ll want to talk to a healthcare provider to know for sure what you’re dealing with.
 Here are some possible causes.

-5. Weight.
-Research shows one pound of weight gain on the “upper” body puts four pounds of weight pressure on the lower joints.1 So if you are carrying around ten pounds of extra weight, you’re putting 40 extra pounds of pressure on your knees.
+Research shows one pound of weight gain on the “upper” body puts four pounds of weight pressure on the lower joints.
+So if you are carrying around ten pounds of extra weight, you’re putting 40 extra pounds of pressure on your knees.
 That’s a way to wear the tires down very quickly!
 Try a 10-minute workout daily to get it under control.

-Traditional approaches are steroids, NSAIDs, and pain relievers.
-These are a huge problem in today’s environment with opioids, addiction problems, and other health-related issues that come along with these toxic solutions.
-They may bring relief but they don’t fix the cause and their risk may outway their benefit.
+Traditional approaches to knee pain include steroids, NSAIDs and pain relief medication.
+While these medications may bring relief, they don’t fix the cause and their risk may outway their benefit.

 Other surgeries include total or partial knee replacements which are a very common thing.
 But again, those things are, I believe, overused.
 There’s a lot we can do before ever getting to that point.
 Putting a new tire on a car when it is out of alignment, carrying a bunch of extra weight, and improperly used will just lead to another blown tire.
 The same applies to the knee.
 Causes need to be addressed for real health.